Let us begin with the prohibition of Melacha (Doing Work), מלאכה. The Gemara in Moed Katan says:

 These three slightly different approaches to the reason for the prohibition of melacha are trying to communicate one core idea.
 The mourner is meant to be given both the physical and mental space to focus their attention on the emotional and religious experience of the loss.

-The notion that the mourner deserves their own time to think seems like such an obvious goal that one wonders why it needs even to be stated2.
+The notion that the mourner deserves their own time to think seems like such an obvious goal that one wonders why it needs even to be stated.
 Part of the message of all of these specific Halakhot is that, while the goals of mourning are sometimes obvious and intuitive, how one quantifies particular behaviors to help evoke those experiences is not simple, obvious or identical for every person.

 The Halakhic system gives directions and sets up limitations in many areas of our lives.
 I feel fundamentally claimed by the external authority of Halakha.
 And, at the very same time, I seek to make meaning out of the complex network of details that drive the Halakhic life.
 It is often the case that at a time of loss people crave rules.
 The rabbinic system can offer a great comfort to people who may feel that they have lost their way.
 The laws of Aveilut are an area of Halakha in which the meaning and explanations of the particular details often reflect a wider concern or value.